Closed Mondays: Plot

 The man sees a sculpture of a computer-like device with large lips and gauges for eyes.
-He makes another comment ("I wonder what makes it work."), then laughs at the sculpture and flips a lever that starts it.
-The sculpture begins speaking rapidly, telling that it is a "replica of the model 505 type P electro brain," claiming to be far superior to its creators, and carries out its "infinite mutation" program.
+He makes another comment ("I wonder what makes it work"), then laughs at the sculpture and flips a lever that starts it.
+The sculpture begins speaking rapidly, telling that it is a "replica of the model 505 type P electro brain", claiming to be far superior to its creators, and carries out its "infinite mutation" program.
 The computer begins to stutter as it tries to announce that it has a short circuit and an error before changing into a talking globe, a talking apple, a colorful bust of Albert Einstein, a television, and then a hand with smaller hands at the end of each of the fingers before entirely melting down into a shapeless mass of clay.

 The drunk male walks away after making another comment ("Blabbermouth computer!"), and is then frightened by some jungle animals reaching through a glassless window pane that turns out to be a harmless painting.
 Distressed, the drunk male walks on, where he sees a painting of a medieval woman kneeling on a castle floor.
 She holds a brush in her hand and a bucket is beside her.
 The drunk male asks her, "Hey...wassa matter?"
 She weeps and tells him, "Oh, if only my master could have seen more of the beauty in life… Here I am on my knees, doomed to wear this sorrowful face, scrubbing this cold stone floor forever and forever and forever..."
 Then the painting returns to normal.

 The drunk male sees the still-open door and runs to get out of the gallery, crossing a small plinth on the floor as he does so.
-As he stands on the plinth, he freezes in place, becoming a piece of bronze statuary.
+As he crosses the plinth, he freezes in place, becoming a piece of bronze statuary.

 Reception and legacy

 The short film was included in the compilation feature Fantastic Animation Festival (1977).

 The short film was also included in a video compilation called Academy Award Winners - Animated Short Films (1985), released by Vestron Video, albeit altered somewhat; the sign outside the museum at the beginning leaves out the words "Usual Crap", and the drunk, after seeing the first painting briefly come to life, mutters: "What the...?!"

 Closed Mondays was featured in the program of the Romanian international animation film festival, "anim'est" (2012), as part of the "Classics" category.

-The Academy Film Archive preserved Closed Mondays in 2012.
+Academy Film Archive preserved Closed Mondays in 2012.